BradleyCodeU/bradleycodeu.github.io/_apcsp/oop/MythopolyGame.md

 # location (starts at 0)
 # assets (an empty list)
 # color = a random choice from this list [Back.RED, Back.GREEN, Back.YELLOW, Back.BLUE, Back.MAGENTA, Back.CYAN]
+# one other attribute! ask Mr. Riley what other attribute you should add for the Player class

 # Inside of the Player class, define a __str__(self) method that returns a String.
 Players do NOT have x,y coordinates.
 If we HAD an x and y location for every player, then for the str function we MIGHT do something like this…
 # def __str__ (self):